pvcraven/2019_spring_web_dev/source/final/taylor/index.rst

 As people started to distance themselves from the JavaScript library, Facebook came out and said that they would change their patent clause.
-According to [FacebookCode]_, the ReactJS development team wanted to make sure that anyone who used their JavaScript library felt confidence in using it.
+According to [FacebookCode]_, the ReactJS development team wanted to make sure that anyone who used their JavaScript library felt confident using it.
 The development team stated that it wouldn't sue industries for patent infringement with the vague terms that were used.
 Facebook cleared up the confusing statement by stating clear examples of that patent infringement looked like.
 Cleaning up this